-In order to compete with other sectors offering employed apprenticeships, attractive packages will need to be developed by employers in the sector.
-The terms and conditions of employment for individual Apprentices will be agreed between the employer and the apprentice and should form the contract of employment.
+In order to compete with other sectors offering Modern Apprenticeships, attractive packages will need to be developed by employers in the sector.
+The terms and conditions of employment for individual Modern Apprentices will be agreed between the employer and the apprentice and should form the contract of employment.